 Studies On Marijuana And Weight Loss

 Source: Young Fashioned

 A study conducted by the American Journal of Medicine that surveyed 4,6557 adults – of which 579 were chronic marijuana users – found that those who indulged in cannabis at least 3 to 5 times a week reported 16% lower fasting insulin levels.
-Other studies, although there is still much to be researched in terms of this relation, have come up with similar results.
+Other studies have come up with similar results.
+Although there is still much to be researched in terms of this relationship,

-Rapid leaps of insulin – a substance produced primarily by the pancreas – can lead to serious health inconveniences; sometimes, even to severe diseases.
-If insulin production is high, say, because of consuming massive amounts of calories, too much glucose will be absorbed, and such a person will suffer from the overall fatigue, as well as from the consistent weight gain.
+Rapid leaps of insulin – a substance produced primarily by the pancreas – can lead to serious health inconveniences.
+Sometimes, even leading to severe diseases.
+If insulin production is high, say, because of consuming massive amounts of calories, too much glucose will be absorbed.
+A person in this condition will suffer from overall fatigue, as well as from the consistent weight gain.

 On the other hand, low insulin levels cause damage to arteries as glucose begins to build up.
-According to the above studies, cannabis use may regulate the process by supporting glucose absorption, increasing levels of ‘beneficial cholesterol’, and boosting one’s metabolism, although scientists are still debating over the subject.
+According to the above studies, cannabis use may regulate the process by supporting glucose absorption.
+This helps to increase levels of ‘beneficial cholesterol’ while boosting one’s metabolism.
+However, scientists are still debating over the subject.

-On top of all these news, there is also one question to be considered.
-Obese people, or those who over eat on a daily basis, do so because eating food triggers the reward center in the brain, especially when it comes to refined starches, processed food, and products with concentrated sugars.
+On top of all this news, there is also one question to be considered.
+Obese people, or those who overeat on a daily basis, do so because eating food triggers the reward center in the brain.
+Especially when it comes to refined starches, processed foods, and products with concentrated sugars.
 To cut the long story short, eating food produces some sort of high in those who can’t stop overindulging on snacks.
-Cannabis users, in turn, have their own high, which means they don’t need to go overboard with food.
+Cannabis users, in turn, have their own high, which means they may not need to go overboard with food.